samintejas/pxgen-user-svc/README.md

 ## How to use

-mysql is required to run this application, table ddls are attached in the git
+mysql is required to run this application

 - Clone this repo
 - Build the binary using go (v1.22 & above) `go build ./cmd/app/main.go -o user` , alternatively use `make build` OR